LLNL/sundials/doc/arkode/guide/source/Usage/ARKStep_c_interface/User_callable.rst

         provided *LS* or *J* input objects, or the current ``N_Vector`` module.

+   **Notes:**
-   **Notes:**  If *LS* is a matrix-free linear solver, then the *J* argument should be ``NULL``.
+      If *LS* is a matrix-free linear solver, then the *J* argument should be ``NULL``.

-   If *LS* is a matrix-based linear solver, then the template Jacobian matrix *J* will be used in the solve process, so if additional storage is required within the ``SUNMatrix`` object (e.g. for factorization of a banded matrix), ensure that the input object is allocated with sufficient size (see the documentation of the particular SUNMATRIX type in the section :numref:`SUNMatrix` for further information).
+      If *LS* is a matrix-based linear solver, then the template Jacobian matrix *J* will be used in the solve process, so if additional storage is required within the ``SUNMatrix`` object (e.g. for factorization of a banded matrix), ensure that the input object is allocated with sufficient size (see the documentation of the particular SUNMATRIX type in the :numref:`SUNMatrix` for further information).

       When using sparse linear solvers, it is typically much more efficient to supply *J* so that it includes the full sparsity pattern of the Newton system matrices :math:`\mathcal{A} = M-\gamma J`, even if *J* itself has zeros in nonzero locations of :math:`M`.
 The reasoning for this is that :math:`\mathcal{A}` is constructed in-place, on top of the user-specified values of *J*, so if the sparsity pattern in *J* is insufficient to store :math:`\mathcal{A}` then it will need to be resized internally by ARKStep.

-.. _Usage.ARKStep.MassMatrixSolvers:
+.. _ARKODE.Usage.ARKStep.MassMatrixSolvers:

 Mass matrix solver specification functions
 -------------------------------------------

-As discussed in section :numref:`Mathematics.MassSolve`, if the ODE system involves a non-identity mass matrix :math:`M\ne I`, then ARKStep must solve linear systems of the form
+As discussed in :numref:`ARKODE.Mathematics.MassSolve`, if the ODE system involves a non-identity mass matrix :math:`M\ne I`, then ARKStep must solve linear systems of the form